Modern nuclear and astrophysical constraints of dense matter in a renormalized chiral approach: Introduction

 From the latter class, non-linear chiral models stand out, based on a non-linear realization of chiral symmetry \cite{Weinberg:1968de,Papazoglou:1998vr,Bonanno:2008tt,Kumar:2018ujk,Motornenko:2019arp}.
-The introduction of a Polyakov-loop-inspired potential in a non-linear chiral model as a mechanism to deconfine quarks gave rise to the chiral mean-field (CMF) model~\cite{Dexheimer:2009hi}.
+The introduction of a Polyakov loop-inspired potential in a non-linear chiral model as a mechanism to deconfine quarks gave rise to the chiral mean-field (CMF) model~\cite{Dexheimer:2009hi}.
 Within the mean-field approximation, the CMF model agrees well with nuclear data~\cite{Dexheimer:2008ax}.
-It offers a unified description, allowing one to reproduce diverse scenarios, such as heavy-ion collisions and astrophysical phenomena, integrating quark deconfinement through an order parameter $\Phi$ with values dependent upon a Polyakov-like potential~\cite{Ratti:2006ka,Roessner:2006xn}.
+It offers a unified description, allowing one to investigate the properties of strongly interacting matter in heavy-ion collisions and compact stars, integrating quark deconfinement through an order parameter $\Phi$ with values dependent upon a Polyakov loop-like potential~\cite{Ratti:2006ka,Roessner:2006xn}.
 The CMF model accommodates various temperatures, densities, and magnetic fields \cite{Dexheimer:2011pz,Franzon:2015sya,Dexheimer:2021sxs,Marquez:2022fzh,Peterson:2023bmr}, enabling it to be used to explore various regions of QCD phase diagram \cite{Dexheimer:2009hi,Hempel:2013tfa,Roark:2018uls,Aryal:2020ocm,Peterson:2023bmr}.
 However, these past works did not include a consistent treatment of mesons.
 The mesons lacked in-medium contributions and the vector-mesons masses were degenerate.